-For amplifying genomic DNA templates, use 100-250 ng of template for targets of ≤ 10 kb.
+For amplifying genomic DNA templates, we recommend using 100-250 ng of template for targets of \leq 10 kb.
 Optimal concentrations of template for longer complex targets, up to 37 kb, may range between 250 ng and 1 μg using reaction volumes of 50 μl.
-To amplify low-complexity targets (for example, lambda DNA or cloned DNA), use 1-15 ng for targets ≤ 10 kb and 15-60 ng for targets >10 kb.
+To amplify low-complexity targets (for example, lambda DNA or cloned DNA), we recommend using 1-15 ng for targets \leq 10 kb and 15-60 ng for targets >10 kb in a 50-μl reaction volume.
 Excess template DNA can inhibit the PCR reaction.